 If you are moving from Ottawa

-Preparation, staging and Pricing your home are all key components of the selling process; especially for military clientele.
+Preparation, staging and pricing your home are all key components of the selling process; especially for military clientele.
 After all, we are determined to find the perfect price for you; one that is sellable, and within a reasonable time frame so that you, the client, are not leaving money on the table.
-It will be our personal responsibility to have your home professionally appraised and, once completed, provide you with a Brookfield Pricing Strategy Report.
+It will be our personal responsibility to have your home professionally appraised and, once completed, provide you with a BGRS Pricing Strategy Report.
 As such, we will ensure that you have all the relevant market information in order to make an informed decision.
-From there, and once we have settled on the price for your home, we will work at implementing a sensible market strategy.
+From there, and once we have settled on the price for your home, we will work on implementing a sensible market strategy.
 Having an extensive real estate network from coast to coast, we are more than happy to help you locate a Realtor® best suited for you in your new city.
 Together, we’re in this to help you find a home, no matter where you’re headed.

 What’s your home worth?
 If you have a house to sell please feel free to get in touch.
 I can provide you with a no-obligation market evaluation of your home.